-Area Change Proposal summary ECO Submission (JDO 1) information suggests a sustainability concern.
+Area Change Proposal ECO Submission (JDO 1) information suggests a sustainability concern.
 This change recognises: That this option is the only option to reduce current catches based on the decline in standardised catch rates; This is the only option that would allow a rebuild of the fishery based on current catches.
 In addition, ECO is concerned that: Benthic impacts of bottom trawl fishing when there is no strategy to avoid, remedy or mitigate the impacts of bottom fishing; Habitat of particular significance for fisheries management has not been identified.
 Maintenance of biological diversity has not been given the effect to.
-East coast North Island and South Island tarakihi ↓ Decrease proposed to support a rebuild of this fishery.
-These tarakihi ECO support option 1 which should result in a 10 year rebuild of the fishery.
-This is more consistent with international obligations than option 3.
-This is due to: (TAR 1, 2, stocks are • The 2018 tarakihi stock assessment indicating that the stock is
+MPI should work towards a full assessment of this fishery.
+East coast North Island and South Island ↓ Decrease proposed to support a rebuild of this fishery.
+ECO support option 1 which should result in a 10 year rebuild of the fishery.
+This is more consistent with international obligations than option 3. tarakihi (TAR 1, 2, These tarakihi stocks are This is due to: • The 2018 tarakihi stock assessment indicating that the stock is

-Area Change Proposal summary ECO Submission 3, & 7) managed as one stock unit, and best available information suggests a sustainability concern at 17 percent of unfished levels (17% SB03), which is below the default soft limit in the Harvest Strategy Standard (HSS).
+Area Change Proposal ECO Submission 3, & 7) managed as one stock unit, and best available information suggests a sustainability concern at 17 percent of unfished levels (17% SBo3), which is below the default soft limit in the Harvest Strategy Standard (HSS).
 The need to take action in period which could result in benefits of cuts being seen by the ecosystem and current fishers.
 Economic considerations cannot be only focused on benefits or impacts to the fishing industry.
 Economic considerations must consider the changes in natural capital.
 Given that reducing the stock is an adverse effect on natural capital.
 The proposed industry strategy would not achieve the level of reduction in catches needed to rebuild the fishery.
 In addition, ECO is concerned that: Benthic impacts of bottom trawl fishing when there is no strategy to avoid, remedy or mitigate the impacts of bottom fishing; Habitat of particular significance for fisheries management has not been identified.
 Maintenance of biological diversity has not been given the effect to.
 East coast South Island 1 Increase proposed.
 Best ECO does not support an increase in the KIN3 fishery. kingfish available While we recognise warming of sea temperature will likely